 (If you are a Mold Remediation Contractor/Consultant, visit Information for Professionals)

 Testing for mold is generally not necessary.
 If you can see and smell mold in your home, you have a mold problem.
 Mold is usually a symptom of a bigger problem related to inadequate ventilation and a buildup of moisture.
-Homes with high moisture (aka high relative humidity) or stagnant water are more susceptible to mold growth.
+Homes with high moisture (also called "high relative humidity") or stagnant water are more susceptible to mold growth.

 If you have a problem with high humidity or stagnant water, you may need to hire a consultant or home performance specialist.
 Home Performance Consultants conduct indoor air quality (IAQ) investigations, and can determine when structural issues exist that may be causing mold problems (such as ice dams, moisture, and heating and cooling complaints).
 They can help you understand why mold is growing in your home and what actions you will need to take to prevent mold growth.

 Many consultants and contractors providing mold inspections and remediation services are honest, reliable and skilled.
-Here are suggestions on how to find good consultant/contractors: (This list is based on guidelines provided by the Wisconsin Department of Agriculture, Trade, and Consumer Protection)
+Below are suggestions on how to find good consultants and contractors.
+(This list is based on guidelines provided by the Wisconsin Department of Agriculture, Trade, and Consumer Protection.)

 - Ask for the names of recent customers and call to see if they are satisfied.
 Would they hire the contractor again?

-- Get a written inspection report, including a summary of all the areas inspected, the cause of the mold growth, how to take care of the problem and any sampling results?
+- Get a written inspection report.
+Did it include a summary of all the areas inspected, the cause of the mold growth, how to take care of the problem and any sampling results?
 Did the contractor show up on time, clean up afterward, perform follow-up service on warranties?

 - A building cannot be made mold free.
 Avoid a contractor who claims to remove all mold from your building.

-- Find out if complaints have been filed against the contractor or consultant by checking with the the Department of Agriculture, Trade and Consumer Protection, Bureau of Consumer Protection, 800-422-7128 and the Better Business Bureau, 800-273-1002.
+- Find out if complaints have been filed against the contractor or consultant by checking with the Department of Agriculture, Trade and Consumer Protection, Bureau of Consumer Protection, 800-422-7128, and the Better Business Bureau, 800-273-1002.

 - The firm that conducts the inspection or air sampling should not be financially related to a firm that conducts the mold remediation due to a potential conflict of interest.
 Consulting firms that have a financial tie to a contractor should disclose that relationship prior to any contractual agreement.
 Ultimately, it is the property owner's responsibility to ask about such a relationship.

-- Select a laboratory that is accredited by the American Industrial Hygiene Association (AIHA) or is a U.S. EPA accredited Laboratory.
+- Select a laboratory that is accredited by the American Industrial Hygiene Association (AIHA) or by the U.S. Environmental Protection Agency (EPA).

-If a name appears on the Department of Health Service's (DHS) Indoor Air Consultants or Mold Remediation Contractors' lists, it does NOT constitute an endorsement of the company or their capabilities.
+If a name appears on the Department of Health Services (DHS) lists of Indoor Air Consultants or Mold Remediation Contractors, it does NOT constitute an endorsement of the company or their capabilities.
 It also does not imply preference over other companies not listed.
 These lists have been compiled from those contractors and consultants who have provided DHS with information on what training they have undergone.
-The lists are provided as a resource to those interested in obtaining these specialized services, but not sure where to begin.
+The lists are provided as a resource to those interested in obtaining these specialized services, but are not sure where to begin.

-For general information and tips on hiring contractors, visit the Department of Agriculture, Trade and Consumer Protection (DATCP) (exit DHS).
+For general information and tips on hiring contractors, visit the Department of Agriculture, Trade and Consumer Protection (DATCP).